hkkanwar/WeatherApp/README.md

 ## Future Improvements

 - Port frontend to React for component reuse and maintainability
-- Add hourly forecast view
+- Could add a map with city pins
-- Add a map with city pins
+- Additional features like plan my trip
 - Persist grid cache to Redis for multi-instance deployments